Arsenoid2/process-report/powershell-bat/README.md

-## 📄 PowerShell Version: simple-win-process-report.ps1
+## 📄 PowerShell Version: win-process-report.bat
 ### ✅ Overview
-This is a simple PowerShell script for Windows that generates a basic report of currently running processes.
+This is a simple Batch file that executes PowerShell script for Windows that generates a basic report of currently running processes.
 It captures key details like:
 - Process ID (PID)
 - Process Name
 - CPU Time